Grantham Town F.C.: History

 The following season saw Grantham progress to the third round of the FA Cup for the first time since the 1880s.
 After beating Hillingdon Borough 4–0 in the first round, they went on to defeat Third Division Rochdale 5–3 in a second round replay, before losing 2–0 at home to Second Division Middlesbrough in the third round in front of a record crowd of 6,578.
 They went on to finish the league season as runners-up in the Premier Division.
 However, in 1977–78 the club finished bottom of the Southern League Premier Division and were relegated to Division One North.
 The following season saw them win the division.
 As well as being promoted, the club were also transferred to the Northern Premier League.
 However, after being relegated at the end of the 1984–85 season, they were transferred back to the Southern League and placed in the Midland Division.

 In 1987 the club was renamed Grantham Town.
 They were Midland Division champions in 1997–98, earning promotion to the Premier Division.
 The club were relegated again at the end of the 1999–2000 season, this time of the Eastern Division.
 After finishing as runners-up in the Eastern Division in 2001–02 the club were promoted back to the Premier Division.
 In 2006 they were transferred to the Premier Division of the Northern Premier League, but were relegated to Division One South at the end of the 2007–08 season.
 In 2010–11 a fifth-place finish saw them qualify for the promotion play-offs, in which they beat Newcastle Town 3–0 in the semi-finals before losing 2–0 to Rushall Olympic in the final.
 However, they won Division One South the following season and were promoted back to the Premier Division.
 In 2017–18 the club finished fourth in the Premier Division, qualifying for the play-offs.
 After defeating Warrington Town 3–0 in the semi-finals, they were beaten 2–0 by Ashton United in the final.
-A 4–1 defeat to Stafford Rangers saw Grantham end the 2021–22 season bottom of the league and relegated from the Premier Division.
+They finished bottom of the Premier Division in 2021–22 and were relegated to Division One East.
+The club were transferred to Division One Midlands at the end of the 2023–24 season.
+In 2024–25 they finished bottom of Division One Midlands and were relegated to the Premier Division North of the United Counties League.